indirect/rails-footnotes/README.markdown

 * Finally, you can cherry pick which notes you want to use, simply doing:

-  Footnotes::Filter.notes = [:session, :cookies, :params, :filters, :routes, :queries, :log, :general]
+  Footnotes::Filter.notes = [:session, :cookies, :params, :filters, :routes, :env, :queries, :log, :general]

 Creating your own notes
 =======================

 Create your notes to integrate with Footnotes is easy.

-1. Create a Footnotes::Notes::YoursExampleNote class
+1. Create a Footnotes::Notes::YourExampleNote class

 2. Implement the necessary methods (check abstract_note.rb file in lib/notes)

-3. Append yours example note in Footnotes::Filter.notes (usually at the end of your environment file or an initializer):
+3. Append your example note in Footnotes::Filter.notes array (usually at the end of your environment file or in an initializer):

-  Footnotes::Filter.notes += [:yours_example]
+  Footnotes::Filter.notes += [:your_example]

-To create a note that shows info about the user logged in your application (@current_user) you just have to do:
+For example, to create a note that shows info about the user logged in your application you just have to do:

 <pre><code>module Footnotes
   module Notes
     class CurrentUserNote < AbstractNote
-      # Always receives a controller
+      # This method always receives a controller
       #
       def initialize(controller)
         @current_user = controller.instance_variable_get("@current_user")